Clearing Up the Common Myths About Mental Health

 This is one of the worst myths about mental illness.
 Many people believe that those who are struggling with mental illness may be able to fix all of their problems if they looked at life with a more positive outlook.

-Similar to exercise, things like optimism and positive thinking can be beneficial as part of an overall treatment plan for someone dealing with depression or another mental illness.
+Similar to exercise, things like optimism and positive thinking can be beneficial as part of an overall treatment plan for someone dealing with depression or mental illness.
 But positive thinking alone won’t heal underlying and subconscious negative thought patterns.

 Suggesting that being more positive can help make someone struggling with depression feel better may actually have the opposite effect.
 Often times, they are already dealing with various feelings of guilt and frustration.
 Trying to layer on a false sense of positivity may actually create more anxiety and feelings of failure.